ABORIGINAL HOUSING PROGRAM - AHP 2018 / 2019

 City of Toronto

-*Based on Statistics Canada 2006 Census, indexed to 2011, rounded to the nearest hundred.
+*Based on the most recent Statistics Canada Census, indexed to 2018, rounded to the nearest hundred.

 **In areas where the 60th income percentile is greater than the provincial level, the provincial level 60th income percentile is used